jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     b.
 LILO
     c.
 GRUB
     d.
 GLOADER
-1. In what Linux directory are the kernel and initrd image stored?
+1. In what Linux directory are the kernel and initrd image stored (for BIOS)?
     a.  /root
     b.  /root/kernel
     c.  /boot
-    d.  /boot/vmlinux
+    d.  /boot/vmlinuz
-1. What is the name of the pre-kernel gzip file located in `/boot` that helps the kernel load?
+1. What is the name of the pre-kernel gzip file located in `/boot` that loads the kernel load?
     a.  vmlinuz
     b.  initrd
     c.  initram
     d.  init
-1. Where is the file location where the GNU Grub configuration is stored (on Ubuntu) that a user would edit?
+1. What is the file location for the GNU Grub configuration on Ubuntu, that a user would edit?
     a.  `/boot/grub/grub.cfg`
     b.  `/etc/default/grub`
     c.  `/etc/grub/grub.cfg`
     d.  `/boot/kernel/conf`
-1. In the /etc/default/grub file, which of these options below would you edit to dispaly the splash screen on boot so kernel messages are displayed?
+1. In the `/etc/default/grub` file, which of these options below would you edit to display the splash screen on boot so kernel messages are displayed?
     a.
 GRUB_CMDLINE_LINUX_DEFAULT
     b.
 GRUB_BACKGROUND
     c.
 GRUB_GFXMODE